Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Conclusions

-Upstream blocks predominantly occur in summer, whereas retrograding blocks are more common in winter.
-This seasonal difference is likely driven by the latitudinal migration of the North Atlantic jet stream relative to Greenland’s orography, particularly its poleward shift during summer \citep{woollings2010variability}.
-The Greenland ice dome, reaching elevations of up to 3200 meters \citep{hawley2020greenland}, can in fact interact with the upper-level winds to form a stationary Rossby wave response, thereby shifting the preferred blocking onset regions \citep{held1990orographic,held2002northern,woollings2018blocking,nakamura2018atmospheric}.
-If global warming were to alter the position of upper-level winds, increasing the likelihood of summer-like jet stream positioning with respect to Greenland orography, we might expect a corresponding change in the relative frequency of upstream versus retrograding blocks, especially in early summer.
-While the future response of the North Atlantic jet stream remains a subject of debate, most studies support a poleward shift in summer \citep{simpson2014diagnosis,shaw2016storm,chen2020sensitivity,zhou2022seasonally}, a mechanism compatible with our hypothesis.
-Testing this causality would require idealized simulations in which both Greenland orography and the jet stream position can be systematically controlled---a task left for future studies.
+Greenland blocking projections can be interpreted in light of the seasonal differences discussed above, with summer-like conditions becoming more probable as global temperatures rise.
+For instance, if global warming were to alter the position of upper-level winds, increasing the likelihood of summer-like jet stream positioning with respect to Greenland orography, we might expect a corresponding change in the relative frequency of upstream versus retrograding blocks, especially in early summer.
+While the future response of the North Atlantic jet stream remains a subject of debate, many studies suggest a poleward shift in summer \citep{simpson2014diagnosis,shaw2016storm,chen2020sensitivity,zhou2022seasonally}, a mechanism consistent with our hypothesis.
+Moreover, warmer sea surface temperatures and sea-ice free conditions in the Labrador sea and the Baffin Bay may enhance the advection of moist air over Greenland, further amplifying the blocks.
+These conditions may arise as a consequence of global warming, Arctic amplification or AMV.
+Ultimately, confirming this causal chain would require targeted numerical experiments designed to separate thermodynamic and dynamical effects and a more granular analysis of local circulations and individual blocking events, tasks that could motivate future work.

-The link between moisture and blocking connects our findings to broader research on extremes. \citet{barrett2020extreme} demonstrated the role of moisture transport over the Labrador Sea in amplifying extreme blocking events, such as the ones that occurred in the years 2012 and 2019 \citep{tedesco2020unprecedented}.
-Similarly, \citet{scholz2024atmospheric} found a strong correlation between major atmospheric river events and high-latitude heatwaves, particularly over northeast Canada.
-Our finding that upstream blocks are intrinsically linked to high-latitude moisture advection supports the hypothesis that the impact of such atmospheric rivers may increase in a warmer, moister atmosphere.